SIRS Reporting Software

 What are the SIRS reporting deadlines?

 Priority 1 incidents must be reported to the ACQSC within 24 hours.
 Priority 2 incidents must be reported within 30 calendar days.
-A final report for all incidents must be submitted within 60 days of the initial notification.
+A final report is not automatic — where the Commissioner requires one, it must be given within 84 days of the initial notification (or another period the Commissioner specifies), under the Aged Care Rules 2025 (s 165A-45).
 The 24-hour clock starts from when any staff member becomes aware — not from management review.

 What are the SIRS guidelines?